timebertt/thesis-controller-sharding/content/50-implementation.md

 There are two sharder components: the lease controller and the sharder controllers.
 Both are added in all instances, but they are only running when the instance has acquired leadership.
-The lease controller is running only once per leader and is mainly responsible for acquiring leases of unavailable shards (see [-@sec:des-membership]).
+The lease controller ([-@sec:impl-lease-controller]) is running only once per leader and is mainly responsible for acquiring leases of unavailable shards (see [-@sec:des-membership]).
 The sharder controllers are coupled to the setup of the sharded controllers themselves, though they only run in the leader.

 ```go